spencer-owens/catch-a-case/docs/new-project-setup.md

 4. `claude` NOTE: Give it back your final stack choices, and ask it to evaluate it for compatibility.
 If it looks good to you, ask it to clean @tech-stack-options.md to only include your decisions, then proceed.

-5. `o1`
+5. `o1` NOTE: Make sure you've finalized @tech-stack-options.md and renamed it to @tech-stack.md.
 ```
-Use @tech-stack-options.md to create a document called `tech-stack-rules.md`.
+Use @tech-stack.md to create a document called `tech-stack-rules.md`.
 This file should cover all best-practices, limitations, and conventions for using the selected technologies.
 It should be thorough, and include important considerations and common pitfalls for each technology.